top of page

 * FIRST PAGE SESSIONS

-If you signed up for either selection of First Pages in Session C you need to do the following:
+If you signed up for either selection of First Pages you need to do the following:

-Bring four copies of a first page of a single manuscript with you to the conference and place it in the designated bin upon arrival.
+Bring three copies of a first page of a single manuscript with you to the conference and place it in the designated bin upon arrival.
 It will be located near the entrance.
-As many First Pages as possible will be read aloud by a volunteer reader and two editors/agents will give their critiques.
+As many First Pages as possible will be read aloud by a volunteer reader and two publisher/agents will give their critiques.
 First Pages will be read in the order in which they are received.

 It must be the very first page of your work, not the first page of a later chapter.
 Do not put your name on the paper, but do include a title and indicate the genre (picture book, chapter book, middle grade, young adult, adult).
 Your manuscript must fit on a single sheet of paper (begin at the top of the page).
 If you submit a second page, only the first page will be read.